CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 ## Custom Postgres Configuration

 Part of the trick of managing multiple instances in a Postgres cluster is ensuring all of the configuration changes are propagated to each of them.
-This is where PGO helps: when you make a Postgres configuration change for a cluster, PGO will apply the changes to all of the managed instances.
+This is where PGO helps: when you make a Postgres configuration change for a cluster, PGO will apply it to all of the Postgres instances.

 For example, in our previous step we added CPU and memory limits of `2.0` and `4Gi` respectively.
 Let's tweak some of the Postgres settings to better use our new resources.
 We can do this in the `spec.patroni.dynamicConfiguration` section.
 Here is an example updated manifest that tweaks several settings: